 warehouse consists of two components, which are packaged in separate rpms.
-The daemon that runs on each compute node be monitored is warehouse_monitor, packaged in warehouse_node.rpm.
+The daemon that runs on each compute node be monitored is WarehouseNodeMonitor, packaged in warehouse\node.rpm.
 It harvests local information via the hostname command and the /proc file system, keeps that information updated, and opens a port for other warehouse processes to request that information.
-The performance is harvested from an external
+The performance information is harvested from an external shared-object library.

-The other component is warehouse_System_Monitor, packaged in warehouse_SysMon.rpm.
+The other component is warehouseSystemMonitor, packaged in warehouse\SysMon\.rpm.
 This is the actual software entity that provides the SSS System Monitor interface to the rest of the SSS software.
-This component contacts all of the warehouse_monitors in the cluster, and requests a steady stream of updates from them.
-This aggregated information is then available for request by other components (currently just the scheduler).
+This component contacts all of the warehouseNodeMonitors in the cluster, and requests a steady stream of updates from them.
+This aggregated information is available for request by other components (currently just the scheduler).